 The easy-to-use editing interface lets you creatively edit your video, and add additional images, voice-overs, text, and music beds, with callouts and transitions for a truly professional-looking video.
-The finished result is an MP4 movie, ready for publishing to your Web site, blog or directly to YouTube or Vimeo.
+The finished result is an MP4 movie, ready for publishing to your Web site, blog or directly to Vimeo or YouTube.